Lighting

 Daylighting

 It is not that common to have to use electric light in houses during the day, but it is still more common than it should be.
-If the site is dark for some reason, you usually have to live with it, although when the cause is trees, at least some pruning or removal often happens.
+If the site is dark for some reason, you usually have to live with it, although when the reason is trees, most people prune them back quite a bit.

 Because houses are small buildings, getting daylight in every room is generally easy, especially since even north windows on a somewhat cloudy day let in much more light than a 100W bulb generates.
 In spite of that a huge number of buildings have daylighting problems in at least one area of the house.